RobotFormAndFunction/Springtail_microrobot/Mechanical Hardware/README.md

 # Mechanical hardware
-The files required for cutting the spring tail is [here](https://github.com/RobotFormAndFunction/Springtail_microrobot/tree/main/Mechanical%20Hardware).
+The files required for cutting the spring tail is [here](https://github.com/RobotFormAndFunction/Springtail_microrobot/blob/main/Mechanical%20Hardware/jumper_design.dxf).
 Other mechanical components are listed in the BOM.

-<details><summary>Bill of materials (BOM)</summary>
+<summary>Bill of materials (BOM)</summary>

 #### BOM